JordanKoeller/MirageOld/README.md

 I decided to pre-process the query points, such that each partition queries any point that overlaps at all with it.
 Finally, the set of data points returned from each query point are aggregated for the final set of returned data points.
 Alternatively, I considered copying the data near each partition boundary onto both sides of the boundary.
-While this would be ideal for data that needs to communicate with each other, this was not necessary for my data since data points do not need to communicate with each other.
+While this would be ideal for data that needs to communicate with each other, this was not necessary for my calculation.

+### Figure 5: Zoom-in of Error in Map Calculation
+![alt text][MagMapError]
+In summary, Spark seems promising for speeding up my simulation by a significant factor.
+The only reason I say it is not successful yet is because of a slight bug with merging data across partitions, leading to straight lines cutting through magnification maps (Figure 5).
+Before Spark, I was running the program locally, using an implimentation written in C with openmp for parallelization.
+Comparing the performance of the two versions, for similarly-sized datasets, the Spark implimentation affords almost an order of magnitude speedup.
+Further optimization may be possible by taking advantage of practices for fast Scala code.

+## References